JaSt17/raaven_Pipeline/README.md

 ##### Illumina Short-Read FASTQ Files

-- Paired-end reads of fragments and barcodes from the AAV library.
+- Sequencing of paired-end reads to identify and match barcodes with their corresponding fragments from the Plasmid Library.
-- Barcode reads from AAV capsids to identify which variants formed capsids.
+- Sequencing of barcode reads from the Plasmid Library after DNAse treatment to determine which variants successfully formed capsids.
-- Barcode reads from tissue samples to analyze AAV variant presence.
+- Sequencing of barcode reads from tissue samples to analyze the presence of AAV variants across different cell and tissue types.

+##### Additional Files

+1. **Reference Sequences**:
+   - If the library was based on known protein sequences, include a reference sequence file: `reference_seq.fasta`.

+2. **Codon Usage File**:
+   - `wSet.csv`: Contains human-optimized codon usage percentages for *Homo sapiens*.

+3. **Load List**:
+   - `loadlist.csv`: : A reference file that links tissue/sample FASTQ filenames to their respective tissue groups.
+This mapping is essential in Step 4 of the pipeline to ensure barcodes are extracted from the correct samples.

 ##### Example-Directory